 Although it can be SO comfortable, the problem with stomach sleeping is that your head has to be turned all night, otherwise you’d be face down in your pillow, and YOU WOULD SUFFOCATE.

-Just imagine if you sat, with your heard turned, for 6-8 hours, all day, every day…how do you think you would you feel?
+Just imagine if you sat, with your heard turning, for 6-8 hours, all day, every day…how do you think you would feel?

 Do you think your neck might be a little sore?
 Yep.
 The only difference between this and sleeping on your stomach is that when you’re sleeping, you’re not conscious, so you can’t feel it.
 But it’s still putting all that same stress on your neck, and over time will make it worse.

 So, if you sleep on your stomach, try not to.
 I know, it’s easier said than done, but really try to switch to your side, or better yet, onto your back.

 So we’ve established that there are no pillows for stomach sleeping.
 Then what about side sleeping and back sleeping?